 Refugees are individuals or groups of people in grave danger because their home government is either unwilling or unable to protect them.
-They are found all over the world, from large urban areas to rural refugee camps.
+They are from all over the world, from large urban areas to rural refugee camps.

 The U.S. government allows certain categories and numbers of refugees to come to the U.S. each year in order to begin a new life.
 There are many federal agencies involved in that process: